saasbook/courseware/scripts/github-repos/README.md

 'team_repos'
 Create 10.5 repos for each child team.
-Repos' names are form like "PREFIX-FILENAME-[Team number]" Make sure child teams are formed before running this method.
+Repos' names are form like "PREFIX-FILENAME-[Team number]" Make sure child teams are formed before running this command.

 Required options:
-    -p, --prefix=PREFIX              Semester prefix, eg fa23.
+    -o, --orgname=ORGNAME            The name of the org -p, --prefix=PREFIX              Semester prefix, eg fa23.
     -t, --template=TEMPLATE          The repo name within the org to use as template -f, --filename=FILENAME          The base filename for repos.